stievie/ABx/abipc/README.md

 This whole thing relies on the assumption that [`sa::TypeName<MyMessage>::Get()`](../Include/sa/TypeName.h) returns exactly the same value for the server and the client.
 If you compile the server and the client with different compilers, make sure this works.
-The current implementation of [`TypeName.h`](../Include/sa/TypeName.h) returns the same value when compiled with GCC and MSVC.
+The current implementation of [`TypeName.h`](../Include/sa/TypeName.h) returns the same value when compiled with GCC, Clang and MSVC.
-Clang is not supported.

 Test: `sa.TypeName.cpp`